Four generations of the Maybee family

 Spray (Maybee) Connelly with two Connelly children 1907

-cursor over a face
+cursor over or tap a face to see name

 the Richmond News Leader May 27, 1927